BGU-SE-Courses/2025-mbt-ab/Cucumber/README.md

 ## Feature files
 The behaviors that we tested are in the feature files that inside the [resources/hellocucumber](resources/hellocucumber) directory.
 See the files for a detailed description of the tests.

-These feature files define the test scenarios in Gherkin syntax, covering the user interactions for:
+These feature files define the test scenarios covering the user interactions for:

 A student answering a choice activity

 A teacher deleting a choice activity

 ## Step files